Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 pnpm --filter @my-org/core --filter @my-org/utils lint

-While Turborepo Pipeline Configuration and Nx Workspace Architecture provide remote caching and distributed task graphs, pnpm's zero-daemon filtering is optimal for:
+While Turborepo Pipeline Configuration and Nx Workspace Architecture add remote caching and distributed task graphs on top, pnpm's zero-daemon filtering is the better fit for strictly package-focused repos, memory-constrained CI runners, and any pipeline that wants deterministic, package-manager-native execution without an extra orchestrator.

 #!/usr/bin/env bash